The Kashmir Conflict-

 University.[23]

-of Communist movements that one of his officer while describing the situation
+of Communist movements that one of his officers while describing the situation

 in Gilgit Baltistan, noted that the Russian (USSR) while on the way to Mecca

-for Hajj via Gilgit could have local sympathisers that could ultimately turn
+for Hajj via Gilgit could have local sympathizers that could ultimately turn

 into a guerrilla movement.
 This was the reason that Major Brown mange to dismantle